feodorar/re-market/decisions.md

 ### Other Principles

 - structured in feature modules (auth, offer-list, offer-details)
-- encapsulate everything that is used more than once (i.e. vote comp)
+- encapsulate everything that is used more than once (e.g. vote comp)